-- We will listen to the voice of the child - Completion of DASH (Domestic Abuse, Stalking & Harassment) Risk Assessment where appropriate - Referral made to the Front Door via the online portal and completion of a MARF (Multi Agency Referral Form) who will then refer to safeguarding professionals working within the Gloucestershire Multiagency Safeguarding Hub (MASH). - Gloucestershire Domestic Abuse support Service www.gdass.org.uk 0845 602 9035 - DARP was developed in order to provide a multi-agency response to referrals of domestic abuse where children are involved. - Contact Strategic County Domestic abuse and Sexual Violence Coordinator sophie.jarrett@gloucestershire.pnn.police.uk Contact 101 - Monitor attendance - Attend TAC/TAF meetings - Understanding of MARAC (Multi-agency risk assessment conference) - Work with the LA's Operation Encompass
+- We will listen to the voice of the child. - Completion of DASH (Domestic Abuse, Stalking & Harassment) Risk Assessment where appropriate. - Referral made to the MASH team via the online portal and completion of a MARF (Multi Agency Referral Form) who will then refer to safeguarding professionals working within the Gloucestershire Multi-Agency Safeguarding Hub (MASH). - Gloucestershire Domestic Abuse support Service www.gdass.org.uk 0845 602 9035 - DARP was developed in order to provide a multi-agency response to referrals of domestic abuse where children are involved. - Monitor attendance.

+- Attend TAC/TAF meetings.

+- Understanding of MARAC (Multi-agency risk assessment conference).

+- Work with the LA's Operation Encompass.